BritonCodex/market-distribution-optimizer--tsp/README.md

 ## 👨‍💻 Author & License

 This tool was developed for educational and logistical optimization purposes in Kenya.
 Free for educational use.
-Please respect the usage limits and terms of OpenRouteService.
+Please respect the usage limits and terms of Thanks to all contributors! 🎉

----

 ## 🧭 Related Links